All that glitters: How to invest in gold

 Readying for a gold rush

-Big-box retailer Costco began selling 1-ounce bars of 24-karat gold in August 2023 – just before investing in the precious metal hit an 11-year high.4 Now, Costco can’t keep gold on the shelves: The retailer is selling as much as $200 million in gold bars monthly and is limiting sales to two bars a buyer.5
+Big-box retailer Costco began selling 1-ounce bars of 24-karat gold in August 2023 – just before investing in the precious metal hit an 11-year high.4 The retailer was selling as much as $200 million in gold bars monthly as of September 2024, and limiting sales to two bars a buyer.5 In its first report of 2025, Costco listed gold among its top sales categories.6

 But it’s not just Costco getting in on yellow metal sales.
 Cookie delivery company, Tiff’s Treats, says they always believed their cookies are “as good as gold” – now they're taking things one step further, bundling chocolate chips with 24-karats in the “bullion bundle.”
-Customers can purchase 1 dozen warm cookies with a side of a 1-ounce gold bar for around $2,500.6
+Customers can purchase 1 dozen warm cookies with a side of a 1-ounce gold bar.7

 The gold standard: Subscribe to The Currency weekly finance news digest to stay current on money trends in work, life, and play.